-International comparison: with 39 hours a year in 2016, Belgium is part of the European countries where this indicator is the highest.
-Of the 26 countries considered (EU28 except Cyprus and Malta), only the UK shows a poorer performance.
-In the 3 neighbouring countries, this indicator is around 30 hours a year in 2016.
+International comparison: with 39 hours a year in 2017, Belgium is the country where this indicator is the highest among the 25 EU27 countries (there are no data for Cyprus and Malta).
+Finland has the lowest congestion (18.1 hours per year).
+In the 3 neighbouring countries, this indicator is around 30 hours a year in 2017.

 UN indicator: the selected indicator does not correspond to any monitoring indicator for SDGs but is related to target 9.1, because road congestion has an impact on “economic development and human well-being” and limits the effective access to infrastructures.